apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 Kinesis indexing tasks fetch records using `fetchThreads` threads.
 If `fetchThreads` is higher than the number of Kinesis shards, the excess threads are unused.
-Each fetch thread fetches up to 10MB of records at once from a Kinesis shard, with a delay between fetches of `fetchDelayMillis`.
+Each fetch thread fetches up to 10 MB of records at once from a Kinesis shard, with a delay between fetches of `fetchDelayMillis`.
 The records fetched by each thread are pushed into a shared queue of size `recordBufferSizeBytes`.
 The main runner thread for each task polls up to `maxRecordsPerPoll` records from the queue at once.